Yancey-Blog/beg-monorepo/README.md

 ## Contributing

 The main purpose of this repository is to continue to evolve BEG (Blog Environment Group), making it faster and easier to use.
-Development of Blog Desktop v2 happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
-Read below to learn how you can take part in improving Blog Desktop v2.
+Development of BEG happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+Read below to learn how you can take part in improving BEG.

 ### [Code of Conduct](./CODE_OF_CONDUCT.md)